 Students are encouraged to enroll in their first year at Rollins, though it may be possible to complete the certificate requirements if students enroll at the beginning of their second year.

 All Rollins MPH and MSPH students are eligible for this certificate.
 Students who are interested in the ID certificate should enroll for the pre-requisite 1-credit seminar course, EPI 511 Social Determinants of Health Seminar in their first fall semester.
-Students may apply for the certificate from August 1-August 19, and will be notified of acceptance by August 29.
+Students may apply for the certificate from August 15 to September 15, and will be notified of acceptance by September 30.
 Please complete the application below:

 Social determinants operate beyond the individual.
 Examples include (but are not limited to):